-You’ve heard of medicinal teas, homeopathy and aromatherapy, right?
+You’ve heard of medicinal teas, homeopathy, and aromatherapy, right?
 Well, flower essences are somewhere in between those ancient healing methods.
 They’re basically infusions of flowers — a lot like medicinal teas.
 But unlike medicinal teas, flower essences are very, very dilute, to the point that there might only be a single molecule from the flower left in the essence.

 Homeopathic formulations are extremely diluted, too.
 But they’re also guided by a strict set of medicinal principles, while flower essences are more about preserving — and transmitting — the essential nature of the plant.
-But flower essences aren’t essential oils either, because they’re so dilute they have no scent or taste.
+But flower essences aren’t essential oils either, because they’re so diluted they have no scent or taste.

 Okay, that’s a lot about what flower essences aren’t.
 So what are they?

 Building good vibrations

 Most people think of flower essences as carrying a plant’s vibration or energy imprint — sort of like what you get when you stamp an image of a flower on paper, but in this case you’re using the flowers to put that “stamp” in water, then preserve it with a little bit of alcohol.

 As you might imagine, the resulting essences are subtle things.
 Flower essences aren’t so much a fix-all as they are a balancer, helping you become aware of where your emotions, mind, and spirit are out of whack and making it easier for you to ease them back into balance.

 If you’ve been feeling a lot of stress, flower essences won’t remove the cause or magically eliminate the effects of all that tension — but they can help you let go of it.
 They’re often used to treat anxiety, too, in both people and animals; sometimes they’re recommended for depression, grief, and other emotional extremes.